DogcraftNet/DogcraftPlugins/Dogcraft-Logging.md

   inventory:
     enabled: false        # disabled by default
     retention-days: 14
+  item-drop:
+    enabled: false        # disabled — high volume on busy servers
+    retention-days: 7
+  item-pickup:
+    enabled: false        # disabled — high volume on busy servers
+    retention-days: 7
 ```

 - `enabled: false` means the event listener is not registered at all (zero overhead)
 - `retention-days: -1` means data is kept forever
 - When `cold-storage.enabled: true`, expired data is moved to cold storage instead of deleted

+> Note on `item-drop` / `item-pickup`: pickups are filtered to only count real player pickups (not hopper minecarts or similar entities).
+Both are disabled by default — they fire frequently on servers with mob farms or sorters and can fill the database quickly.

+### Config Auto-Updater

+On every plugin start, the config file is checked against the bundled defaults:

+- **Missing keys** from the default config are added automatically with their default values and comments.
+- **Deprecated keys** that no longer exist in the defaults are tagged with a `# [DEPRECATED]` comment but kept in place (in case you want to migrate the value somewhere else).
+- **All your existing values and comments are preserved.**

+A backup of the previous config is saved to `config.yml.bak` before any changes are written.

 ### Consumer Queue